fedcba499/notes/docs/computerbasics/ubuntu.md

 For work purposes it is better to select LTR version, as it less prone to bugs and behaves as what is expected out of it.

 ## Ubuntu Application Installation
 In Ubuntu, a program or a software can be installed from various stores, such as APT (Advanced Packaging Tool), Flatpak (Flathub - GUI), Snap Store.
-Program can also be downloaded in portable format as AppImage format.
+Program can also be downloaded in portable format as AppImage format. apt uses shared library like pip in python, but it may result in conflicting version of library used by other applications. flathub, snap and appimage uses sandbox like venv, they have their own library set (recommanded method). flatpak is recommended it is community driven, where as snap is controlled by ubuntu. similar to playstore and f droid anology.

 ### APT
 APT stands for Advanced Packaging Tool, programs can be installed with command.
+APT grants superuser user access to entire system.
+It is recommended to intsall trusted packages only.

 ```bash
 # update store repository list